-Shared governance is a process subordinate to federal and state governmental authority, the authority of the board of trustees, and the delegated authority of the president.
+Shared governance is a process subordinate to federal and state governmental authority, the authority of the board of trustees, and the authority delegated by the board to the president or another member of the university administration.

-- (2) Provide for an organized system of committees and councils that serve to promote the mission and vision of the university and its colleges. - (3) Form an effective organizational structure whereby the academic administration and the faculty appropriately collaborate in the consideration, formulation and implementation of academic policies and practices.
+(2) Provide for an organized system of committees and councils that serve to promote the mission and vision of the university and its colleges.

+(3) Form an effective organizational structure whereby the academic administration and the faculty appropriately collaborate in the consideration, formulation and implementation of academic policies and practices.